-The Target of Evaluation is based on the following system software:
+The Target of Ev aluation is based on the following system software:

-• SuSE Linux Enterprise Server Version 8 with service pack 3 and the certification-sles-eal3.rpm package
+SUSE LINUX Enterprise Server Version 8 with service pack 3 and the certification-sles-hp-eal3.rpm package

-The TOE and its documentation is supplied on CD-ROM except for the certification-sles-eal3.rpm package which needs to be downloaded from the SuSE web site.
+The TOE and its documentation is supplied on CD-ROM or DVD-ROM except for the certification-sles-hp-eal3.rpm package which needs to be downloaded from the SUSE web site.
 This package contains the Security Guide, all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
 The user needs to verify the integrity and authenticity of those packages using the standard package verification procedure as described in the manuals distributed with the product.

 The following list of packages that make up the TOE in the evaluated configuration.
 This includes packages that contribute to the TSF as well as packages that contain untrusted user programs from the distribution.
-Note that additional untrusted user programs may be installed and used as long as they are not setuid or setuid to root.
+Note that additional untrusted user programs may be installed and used as long as they are not SUID or SGID to root.

 The list contains the packages with their version numbers.
 In a few cases the version numbers of packages are different for different platforms.
-In those cases the different version numbers of the platforms are provided with a single letter indicator which version number applies to which platform where the letter shows the first letter of the name of the server platform.